-1.104 The draft Local Plan contains a suite of policies (CN1 to CN7) that directly address the issue of climate change mitigation and adaptation in the District.
+1.53 The Local Plan contains a suite of policies (CN1 to CN8) set out to directly address the issue of climate change mitigation and adaptation in the District.
 The strategic approach to mitigating climate change is set out under Policy CN1.
 This policy identifies that sustainable modes of transport should be fully incorporated into the layout of new developments.
-Importantly for larger developments, the plan requires (Policy D5) that masterplanning should seek to reduce the need for car use and encourage sustainable modes.
+Importantly for larger developments, the plan requires (through Policy D5) that masterplanning should seek to reduce the need for car use and encourage sustainable modes and active travel infrastructure and facilities.
 To help achieve this, appropriate employment provision and community facilities should be incorporated to serve the new development.
-The development standards included in the plan (Policy D7) require that proposals with potential for unacceptable air pollution should address this issue as part of the planning application.
-The principle of a 15-minute neighbourhood within which services and facilities and jobs are easily accessible to all residents, is ingrained in the plan under Policy T1.
-This policy also sets out a hierarchy of more sustainable modes of transport including electric/hydrogen vehicles above fossil-fuelled vehicles.
+The development standards included in the plan (Policy D7) require that proposals in areas of poor air quality and those that generate pollution should be supported by assessment of ambient air quality.
+The principle of a 20-minute neighbourhood within which services and facilities and jobs are easily accessible to all residents, is ingrained in the plan under Policy T1.
+This policy also sets out a hierarchy of more sustainable modes of transport that should be prioritised including electric/hydrogen vehicles above fossilfuelled vehicles.
 Priority for active modes and parking for those types of uses is also set out through the plan under Policies T3 and T4.
-Connected, attractive and safe active travel routes are to be incorporated as part of new developments and the needs of all people (including those with disabilities) should be met.
+Connected, attractive and safe active travel routes are to be incorporated as part of new developments and the needs of all peoples (including those with disabilities) should be met.

-1.105 Overall, a cumulative mixed significant positive and minor negative effect is expected in relation to IIA objective 2: travel and air quality.
+1.54 Overall, a cumulative mixed significant positive and minor negative effect is expected in relation to IIA objective 2: travel and air quality.